chandrasekarnarayana/foodspec/docs/ml/classification_regression.md

 - **Interpretation:** Link model importance/loadings back to wavenumbers (e.g., unsaturation bands) for scientific insight.

 ## 6. Visuals to include
-- Confusion matrix (classification).
+- Confusion matrix (classification), ROC/PR curves for imbalance (use `plot_confusion_matrix`, `plot_roc_curve`).
-- Predicted vs true plots (regression).
+- Predicted vs true plots (regression) and residuals; calibration curve (bias/slope) (use `plot_regression_calibration`, `plot_residuals`).
+- For regression/calibration, pair curves with uncertainty: use `plot_calibration_with_ci` for confidence bands and, when comparing methods, consider Bland–Altman plots (see [Metrics & evaluation](../metrics/metrics_and_evaluation.md)).
-- Feature importance or model coefficients for interpretability.
+- Feature importance or model coefficients/loadings for interpretability.

+## Reproducible figure generation
+- Classification: run a simple PCA+SVM on example oils, then call `plot_confusion_matrix` (optionally ROC/PR if scores are available).
+- Regression: use the PLS example above and generate calibration/residual plots via `foodspec.viz`.
+- For agreement assessment, add Bland–Altman when comparing model vs reference lab values.

 ## Summary
 - Choose linear/PLS-DA for interpretability and smaller datasets; non-linear models for complex boundaries.